Saturday, July 15, 2023

 When authors whose books you read stop publishing, do you wonder why?

 Several authors whose work I have enjoyed have stopped publishing.
-Some make public announcements but many do not.
+Some make public announcements, but many do not.
 Authors like: Olivia Cunning, J.M.
 Darhower, Katy Evans, C.M.
 Foss, Linda Fairstein, Earlene Fowler, Cara McKenna, Katja Millay, Leah Raeder/Elliot Wake, Tina Reber, LaVyrle Spencer, Tammara Webber, and Joanna Wylde.
 These are some of “my” authors who have ceased publishing.
-I feel fortunate I enjoy re-reading special books, but I also acknowledge that I most assuredly miss continuing books from these authors.
+I feel fortunate that I enjoy re-reading special books, but I also acknowledge that I most assuredly miss continuing books from these authors.

 Within the following list are the actual reasons that several of the authors mentioned above stopped publishing.